 Biographical Sketch of NINR Director Patricia A. Grady, Ph.D., R.N.

 Dr. Patricia A. Grady was appointed Director, NINR, on April 3, 1995.
 She earned her undergraduate degree in nursing from Georgetown University in Washington, DC.
 She pursued her graduate education at the University of Maryland, receiving a master's degree from the School of Nursing and a doctorate in physiology from the School of Medicine.

 An internationally recognized researcher, Dr. Grady's scientific focus has primarily been in stroke, with emphasis on arterial stenosis and cerebral ischemia.
 She was elected to the Institute of Medicine in 1999 and is a member of several scientific organizations, including the Society for Neuroscience, the American Academy of Nursing, and the American Neurological Association.
-She is also a fellow of the American Heart Association Stroke Council.
+She is also a fellow of the American Stroke Association.

 In 1988, Dr. Grady joined NIH as an extramural research program administrator in the National Institute of Neurological Disorders and Stroke (NINDS) in the areas of stroke and brain imaging.
 Two years later, she served on the NIH Task Force for Medical Rehabilitation Research, which established the first long-range research agenda for the field of medical rehabilitation research.
 In 1992, she assumed the responsibilities of NINDS Assistant Director.
 From 1993 to 1995, she was Deputy Director and Acting Director of NINDS.
 Dr. Grady served as a charter member of the NIH Warren Grant Magnuson Clinical Center Board of Governors.

 Before coming to NIH, Dr. Grady held several academic positions and served concurrently on the faculties of the University of Maryland School of Nursing and School of Medicine.